A Strange Unearthly Ranch

 I thought to myself if ufolk really exist they sure as hell have a sense of humor.
 We had some supper and continued talking with Pat until it became dark but nothing else happened until 3 am when a five-minute dance of multicolored UFOs took place.
 Pat insisted that they deliberately put on a show for us.
 Their gyrations were so quick and erratic that Richard, the photographer, could never quite get a focus on them.The next day we thanked the McGuires and returned to Laramie to my house for lunch.
 My wife Maura said that we all looked very strange and distant.
 She had never seen three people who quite behaved as we did as though we were from some other planet.
 It took us all afternoon to regain our composure from this visit to a strange, unearthly ranch.
 The remains of this ranch currently lay beyond a barbed wire enclosure with no trespassing signs.

 Back in the 1980s, we visited Pat MGuire's ranch east of Bosler, Wyoming in the Laramie Plains.
 We experienced incredibly unusual happenings during our stay including three dust devils in a row that came up a prairie ridge above his ranch that flattened our tent.
+Greg and I both remember almost every minute of this time.

 P.S.
 I might add that as I typed this article weird things happened that caused the computer to stop in its tracks in the middle of a number of sentences.
 It took me three times as long to type.